-Comprehensive Examinations in Theory and Research Methods
+Qualifying Examinations in Theory and Research Methods

-Comprehensive Examinations are offered each fall on the first Monday and Thursday (during the first whole week of classes) after Labor Day and each spring on the first Monday and Thursday in February.
-Application to take the examinations should be made to the appropriate examining committee no later than one week after the start of classes.
-All incomplete grades must be eliminated by the date of examination.
+Qualifying Examinations in methods are offered each May, and in theory each August.
+The methods examinations will take place on the first Thursday after finals week; the theory examination on the first Thursday of August.
+Students failing an examination must retake the exam: in methods on the first Thursday of the following August, in theory on the first Thursday after finals week of the following December.
+All students completing their first year of doctoral studies are required to take the methods examination in May, and the theory examination in August.
+(If extraordinary circumstances prevent a student from taking the exams, s/he must petition for an extension, addressed to the Director of Graduate Studies.)
+All incomplete grades in methods and theory courses must be eliminated by the date of examination.
 A 3-credit hour S/N readings course is available for each exam (Sociology 629 for sociological theory and Sociology 639 for research methodology).
 The credit hours count toward the 18 credit hours/year requirement for funded students but do not count toward the 24 hours of coursework required for the degree.
 The courses are intended to allow adequate time for exam preparation.
 Copies of earlier theory and methods exams are available from the Graduate Secretary to aid in preparation for the exams.